What is Alcohol Moderation Management?

 - Group members should always treat one another with dignity and respect.

-- Thus, the MM program is not unlike other recovery programs, including 12-Step programs and even group therapy options, in adopting these basic assumptions.
+- The MM program is not unlike other recovery programs, including 12-Step programs and even group therapy options, in adopting these basic assumptions.

 Moderation Management meetings provide a supportive environment that encourages individuals concerned about their drinking behaviors to learn to control their drinking before it becomes too severe.
 Like many social support groups, MM meetings are free, and the program is supported by donations from individual members.

 Moderation Management assumes that all behaviors can be changed and that alcohol use is a learned behavior for problem drinkers and not a disease.
 MM also assumes that there are varying degrees of alcohol abuse and alcohol-related problems, and a reasonable option for some individuals early in the development of their alcohol use disorder is to find a way to return to moderation.
 Using alcohol or other drugs in moderation may be challenging, and some individuals may find that they need to become involved in more stringent programs.
 But the choice to engage in moderation or become involved in abstinence-based programs should be a choice and should not be forced on anyone, particularly when an individual is experiencing problems early in the progression of their alcohol use issues.